Blog

 Breck’s Evolving Art Scene

-Sure, Breckenridge is a ski town, but it’s an arts town too!
-Recently, The New York Times praised Breckenridge’s “evolving” art scene, a distinction which we believe sets the town apart.
+Sure, Breckenridge is a mountain town, but it’s an arts town too!
+The New York Times praised Breckenridge’s “evolving” art scene, a distinction which we believe sets the town apart.
 Breckenridge is by no means a major metropolitan area: according to the 2021 U.S. Census, the year-round, Summit-County population rests at approximately 31,000, and that includes almost 5,000 in the town of Breck.
-Nevertheless, Breck Create annually draws world-class and renowned multidisciplinary talent to perform, exhibit and teach.
+Nevertheless, Breck Create annually draws world-class and renowned multidisciplinary talent to perform, exhibit, and teach.
 We offer locals and visitors the opportunity to engage with artists and exhibitions on the forefront of contemporary art.
-Our programming speaks to the issues confronting us locally, such as climate change, the workforce housing crisis and the visibility of marginalized communities.
+Our programming speaks to the issues confronting us locally, such as climate change, the workforce housing crisis, and the visibility of marginalized communities.
 We also prioritize initiatives that support our local artist population.

 Explore the Breckenridge Arts District